Severe thunderstorm watch: Tracking weather in central NC

 RALEIGH, N.C.
 (WNCN) — As storms roll in and out of central North Carolina, the CBS 17 Storm Team is tracking the latest warnings and severe weather threats.

-Up until 10 p.m., 36 North Carolina counties are under a severe thunderstorm watch.
-Within central N.C., those include Wake, Durham, Orange, Chatham, Franklin, Granville and Warren counties.
+Up until midnight p.m., 36 North Carolina counties are under a severe thunderstorm watch.
+Within central North Carolina, those include Wake, Durham, Orange, Chatham, Franklin, Granville and Warren counties.
+The watch was originally set to end at 10 p.m.

+Just before 9:30 p.m. a severe thunderstorm warning was issued until 10:15 p.m. for southern Orange County.
+That warning was triggered when a severe thunderstorm was located 8 miles southwest of Elon, or 10 miles southwest of Burlington, moving east at 45 mph.

+Areas impacted by the 9:30 p.m. warning include Chapel Hill, Burlington, Graham, Hillsborough, Carrboro, Mebane, Elon, Gibsonville, Haw River and Swepsonville.

 Just before this warning timed out, another went into effect for northeastern Person and northern Granville counties.
 This warning will remain in effect until 7 p.m.